Artificial intelligence in recruiting: a guide to human resource

 In light of what has been said so far, we can therefore go so far as to list 3 ways in which Augmented Intelligence will change (and improve) the role of the recruiter:

-- Will enable proactive and strategic hiring;
+- enable proactive and strategic hiring;

 Artificial intelligence in recruiting: 3 points to keep in mind